LHNCBC/ctb/README.md

     ctb.ivf.dataroot: data/ivf/<your data set name>

-### Add LVG to configuration file for term expansion
+### Adding LVG to configuration file for term expansion

 If you want to use the Lexical Tools Lexical Variant Generator (LVG) to supply term combinations not found in the UMLS then download LVG